GSA/idmanagement.gov/_ficampmo/fpki.md

 - [U.S. FPKI Certification Practice Statement (PDF, May 2022) – Version 6.3]({{site.baseurl}}/docs/fpki-fpkima-cps.pdf){:target="_blank"}{:rel="noopener noreferrer"}
 - [U.S. FPKI Audit Letter of Compliance (PDF, September 2022)]({{site.baseurl}}/docs/fpki-fpkima-audit-letter.pdf){:target="_blank"}{:rel="noopener noreferrer"} – Results of the 2020-2021 Compliance Audit for the FPKI Trust Infrastructure Systems.
 - [FPKI Trust Infrastructure “HTTP.FPKI.Gov” URL Site Map (PDF, September 2022)]({{site.baseurl}}/docs/fpki-fpkima-sitemap.pdf){:target="_blank"}{:rel="noopener noreferrer"}

+# Report an Incident
+FPKI affiliates include federal agencies and commercial service providers operating a certification authority certified by the Federal PKI Policy Authority.
+FPKI affiliate responsibilities related to the incident management process include:
+1. Communicating security incidents involving infrastructures or services to the FPKI Authorities, users/customers, and known relying parties.
+2. Providing additional investigation support and/or information about incidents to the FPKI Authorities as they become known, and
+3. Conducting remediation activities once an incident is confirmed.

+To report an incident please contact both fpki at gsa dot gov and  fpki-help at gsa dot gov, and include any relevant known information on the incident up to that point.
+Further information will be requested from the affiliate per the [FPKI Incident Management Plan]({{site.baseurl}}/docs/fpki-imp.pdf){:target="_blank"}{:rel="noopener noreferrer"}.

 <!-- # Federal PKI Monthly Activity Report